lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.09 Taking Hugo’s Request ~ No.12 Straylize Temple cleared    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

-Between the period listed above, a Side-Quest will occur uf you head to Reynold's Laboratory.
+Between the period listed above, a Side-Quest will occur if you head to Reynold's Laboratory.
 There you will encounter Ashley of the Seven-Generals.
-He expresses frustration after learning of Stahn's mission and rushes off to the castle.
+He expresses frustration after learning of Stahn's mission and rushes off to the castle.This Side-Quest is mandatory to trigger the "Seinegald's King" [Side-Quest #073](projects/destiny-dc/stahn-guide?id=side-quest-073-seinegald39s-king-succession)